39 Best Places to Visit in Europe in Winter for Snow, Sun & Christmas Markets

 Suggested by Natalie of Love and Road

-Best Places to Visit in Europe in Winter: Southern Europe
+Best Winter Destinations in Southern Europe

 Algarve, Portugal